temporalio/sdk-java/README.md

 # Temporal Java SDK  [![Build status](https://badge.buildkite.com/663f6d1be81be6700c28c242b35905f20b68c4fda7b2c7c4e3.svg?branch=master)](https://buildkite.com/temporal/java-sdk-public)

-[Temporal](https://github.com/temporalio/temporal) is a Workflow as Code platform used to build and operate resilient applications using developer friendly primitives, instead of constantly fighting your infrastructure.
+[Temporal](https://github.com/temporalio/temporal) is a Workflow-as-Code platform used to build and operate resilient applications using developer-friendly primitives, instead of constantly fighting your infrastructure.

-`temporal-java-sdk` is the framework for authoring workflows and activities in Java.
+`sdk-java` is the framework for authoring Workflows and Activities in Java.
+For other languages, see [Temporal SDKs](https://docs.temporal.io/application-development).

-If you are authoring in Go, see [Temporal Go SDK](https://github.com/temporalio/sdk-go).

 ## Samples